kaanguler14/InsightMail/README.md

 ### Explicit role labeling for LLM accuracy

 Conversation context is built with `[ME (user@email)]` and `[THEM (contact@email)]` prefixes on each message.
 Without this, the LLM frequently confuses who sent what, especially in reply generation.
-This was validated empirically — unlabeled context produced replies written from the wrong perspective.
+This was validated empirically.  unlabeled context produced replies written from the wrong perspective.

 ### IMAP sent folder discovery